 By Ehren Allen, Certified Manual Therapist/Physical Therapist

-The biceps muscle and tendon play a major role in the function of your shoulder.
-The bicep’s muscle has two muscle belly’s and two distinct attachments or tendons.
-Because the bicep muscle plays such a major role in the shoulder joint, it can become overworked and become inflamed.
-When the tendon itself becomes irritated and inflamed, it is called bicep tendonitis.
+Biceps tendonitis is caused by tendon that becomes irritated and inflamed is called bicep tendonitis.
+Bicep muscles, and tendons play a major role in the function of your shoulder.
+The bicep’s muscle has two muscle bellies and two distinct attachments or tendons.
+The bicep muscle plays such a major role in the shoulder joint, it can become overworked and inflamed.
 To learn more about the anatomy of the shoulder, go to this Shoulder Anatomy Video.

 What Causes Bicep Tendonitis?

 Normal wear and tear over time can cause sudden swelling and tendonitis.
 Most cases of Bicep tendonitis are by caused by overuse and repetitive motions from work activities or certain sports.
 Sports that can increase the risk of bicep tendonitis include:

 The first step to recovery involves taking a break from the activities that initiated the shoulder pain.

 - Ice 20 minutes at a time throughout the day.